-The colour temperature of solar radiation and of Xenon lamps is around 6000 K. For this spectrum, the GLD sticker no longer is a perfect reflector.
+The colour temperature of solar radiation and of Xenon lamps is around 6000 K. For this spectrum, the GLD sticker is no longer a perfect reflector.

 Heat flux of a direct solar beam on a clear sunny day may be in the order of 1000 W/m2.